Read updates and instructions for online CalWORKs services »

 - The following are examples of valid (acceptable) documentation:

 - Notice of Action (NOA) stating your name and the type of aid received (CalWORKs Student, Cash Aid/Medical)

 NOTE: Proof of Cash Aid must be submitted each semester and must be dated or stamped with the County timestamp within the semester you are verifying.

 MVC has expanded services to Current & Former Foster Youth.
-Please visit the Foster Youth Support Services program page to learn more.
+Please visit the Guardian Scholars Foster Youth program page to learn more.